calebmsword/parsec-prototype/README.md

 ### requestors
 In Parseq, the building block of asynchronous logic is a kind of function we call a **requestor**.
 A requestor performs *one unit of work* which typically involves asynchronous requests.

 Requestors receive a callback that is called when the unit of work completes.
-We call thse callbacks **receivers**.
+We call these callbacks **receivers**.
 All receivers must take a *value* argument which represents the result of that unit of work.

 A value of `undefined` represents a failure which the receiver can handle however it wishes.
 On failure, the receiver may optionally get a second argument we refer to as a *reason*.